Kometa-Team/Kometa/docs/defaults/chart/tautulli.md

         {%
           include-markdown "../collection_variables.md"
         %}

-    ### Example Template Variable Amendments
+???+ example "Example Template Variable Amendments"

     The below is an example config.yml extract with some Template Variables added in to change how the file works.

-    ???+ tip

-        Anywhere you see this icon:

-        > :fontawesome-solid-circle-plus:

-        That's a tooltip, you can press them to get more information.
+    Click the :fontawesome-solid-circle-plus: icon to learn more

     ```yaml
     libraries:
       Movies: